-The following post analyzes glibc-2.32+'s safe-linking feature introduced in December 2020 in the context of a CTF challenge I developed for New York University's CSAW 2021 Quals competition.
-The challenge, titled "word_games", allows challengers to bypass safe-linking due to an out-of-order code sequence.
+The following post analyzes glibc-2.32+'s safe-linking feature introduced in December 2020 through the context of a CTF challenge developed for New York University's CSAW 2021 Quals competition.
+The challenge, titled "word_games," allows challengers to bypass safe-linking due to an out-of-order code sequence.
 This simple mistake results in a routine heap exploitation primitive that defeats safe-linking.

 Safe-linking protects against both partial and full pointer overwrites because the bit shift moves ASLR-randomized bytes into the least significant little-endian bytes.
 Furthermore, the security measure introduces additional alignment checks because the revealed linked list pointer must fall on a 0x0 boundary, and thus the last byte cannot be arbitrarily overwritten.
 A more detailed overview is available in Check Point Research's blog post from May 2020.